 If a cancerous tumor is found in the kidney, it may be necessary to completely remove the kidney to prevent the spread of cancer.
-At Swedish Medical Center, surgeons employ the use of the da Vinci ® Robotic Surgery System to perform a robotic radical nephrectomy.
+At Swedish Medical Center, surgeons employ the use of robotic assisted surgery to perform a robotic radical nephrectomy.

 A radical nephrectomy is a surgical procedure that involves the complete removal of the kidney.
 When a tumor grows in the kidney, doctors may be able to just remove the cancerous tissue and preserve the remaining kidney, this is known as a partial nephrectomy.